 While we were working in intentional communities in the Pacific Northwest USA, there were two artists working in our micro "live-work space" apartment in Midtown Manhattan.
 This was our first "Manhattan Micro Apartment Artist Residency" and each artist that we selected lived and worked in our apartment for 30 days.

-First, we were happy to host multimedia artist and professor Ying Kit Chan of University of Kentucky.
-Ying Kit's work may be seen on his website, www.YingKitChan.com
+First, we were happy to host multimedia artist and Professor of Art at the University of Louisville, Ying Kit Chan.
+Professor Chan's work may be seen on his website, www.YingKitChan.com

 Second, we were pleased to host Tyrone Layne, international painter currently based in New Zealand.
 Tyrone sent us a photo of the painting he worked on in our apartment.
 More of his work may be seen at www.TyroneLayne.com